patimejia/PyBluePrints/README.md

-# PyBluePrints
+# PyBlueprintMaker

-`PyBluePrints` is a Python-based project scaffolding tool that helps you create well-organized project structures using best-practices, `fixtures`, `pytest`, and the Python Standard Library.
-With support for `basic` to `modular` folder configurations and comprehensive testing, PyBluePrints is the ultimate solution for maintainable projects.
+`PyBlueprintMaker` is a Python-based project scaffolding tool that helps you create well-organized project structures using best-practices, `fixtures`, `pytest`, and the Python Standard Library.
+With support for `basic` to `modular` folder configurations and comprehensive testing, PyBlueprintMaker is the ultimate solution for maintainable projects.

-PyBluePrints is easy to use and provides everything you need to get started quickly.
-Whether you're a seasoned developer or just getting started, PyBluePrints is the perfect tool to help you streamline your workflow and create high-quality projects with ease.
+PyBlueprintMaker is easy to use and provides everything you need to get started quickly.
+Whether you're a seasoned developer or just getting started, PyBlueprintMaker is the perfect tool to help you streamline your workflow and create high-quality projects with ease.

-With PyBluePrints, you can create project structures that are optimized for performance, scalability, and maintainability.
+With PyBlueprintMaker, you can create project structures that are optimized for performance, scalability, and maintainability.
 Our tool provides support for a wide range of configurations, including basic, intermediate, advanced, and extended folder structures, so you can choose the one that's right for your project.

-PyBluePrints also includes comprehensive testing support, with built-in pytest fixtures and support for all major testing frameworks.
+PyBlueprintMaker also includes comprehensive testing support, with built-in pytest fixtures and support for all major testing frameworks.
 Our tool is fully customizable, with support for a wide range of plugins and add-ons that can help you take your projects to the next level.

 So what are you waiting for?
-Try PyBluePrints today and see how easy it is to create high-quality, maintainable projects in Python!
+Try PyBlueprintMaker today and see how easy it is to create high-quality, maintainable projects in Python!

 ![scafolds](assets/scaffolds.jpeg)